 Therefore, the production of batteries of electric cars is one of the cons of the pros and cons of electric cars.

 The disposal of the batteries, filled with toxic materials, is also an issue.
 If they are dumped into landfills, which does happen often, then they will create a problematic environmental hazard.
 Scientists all over the world are working on solutions to find ways to recycle the batteries and reuse them, and also to increase their life span.
 Once they are successful, then maybe we could drive truly zero emission cars and release fewer GHGs into the atmosphere.
+In the meantime, if you’re interested in non-electric eco-friendly vehicles, you can invest in cars like Mercedes for sale in UAE.

 So are electric cars important for the planet right now, or will they too lead to problems in the future for humanity?
 Only time will tell.